-If lessor gets the risks and rewards as well, it is a Capital lease or Financing lease under IFRS Standard.
+If the lessor gets the risks and rewards, it is a Capital lease or Financing lease under IFRS Standards.
 A lease qualifies as a capital lease if it meets any of the following conditions:

-- Lease term must be greater than 75% of the useful life of the asset.
+- The lease term must be greater than 75% of the asset’s useful life.

 - There is an option for a lessee to acquire the asset at the end of the lease term at a price lower than the market value.

 - Ownership transfers to the lessee after the end of the lease period.

 - The present value of the lease payments is greater than 90% of the fair market value of the asset at the start of the lease.

 All other types of lease come under operating lease and are the same as a rent contract between a landlord and renter.

 In a finance lease, the lessee effectively assumes the risks and rewards of ownership, and the lease term is typically longer.
 Here’s the accounting treatment:

 - Lessee: The lessee records the leased asset as an asset and a corresponding liability on their balance sheet.
 The liability represents the present value of lease payments.
 The asset is depreciated over its useful life, and the interest expense is recognized on the liability.
 Lease payments are allocated between reducing the liability and interest expense.